 Some may wonder why adult ADHD is so complicated when it comes to diagnosis.

 For an adult, it can be difficult to receive an ADHD diagnosis.
-This is namely due to the fact that an adult needs to show clear evidence that such symptoms have been prevalent since childhood.
-On top of this, it needs to be obvious these symptoms are inhibiting your day-to-day functions.
+An adult must show clear evidence that such symptoms have been prevalent since childhood.
+On top of this, it needs to be obvious these symptoms are inhibiting your daily functions.

 There are a few reasons why a psychologist may not initially diagnose your symptoms as ADHD.
 The most common is a lack of evidence from childhood.

-Since ADHD at 6 years of age, it’s expected that adults with the condition already know they have it. ¹¹ Still, if symptoms are mild during childhood, they can worsen into adulthood – leading to a lack of diagnosis.
+If you’ve had ADHD since you were a child, it’s expected that adults with the condition already know they have it. ¹¹ Still, if symptoms are mild during childhood, they can worsen into adulthood, leading to a lack of diagnosis.

-Furthermore, there’s been some concern over young adults abusing ADHD medication. ¹² Therefore, some psychiatrists may be hesitant to give a prescription for treatment if they aren’t certain of an adult’s diagnosis.
+Furthermore, there’s been some concern over young adults and ADHD medication abuse. ¹² Therefore, some psychiatrists may be hesitant to give a prescription for treatment if they aren’t certain of an adult’s diagnosis.

 Leave a Reply